pulumi/pulumi-hugo/themes/default/content/docs/clouds/azure/get-started/_index.md

 {{% choosable language typescript %}}

-Finally, at the end of `index.ts`, export the resulting storage container's endpoint URL to stdout for easy access:
+At the end of the program, export the bucket’s endpoint URL:

 ```typescript
 // Web endpoint to the website